Shivarama Karantha Balavana: Shivarama Karanth's house

 Dr. K. Shivarama Karanth's house is now the museum.
 Here, the audience can view Karanth's rare photos and the coveted Jnanapeeta award, which is regarded as the highest honour in the world of writing and which Karanth won for his book "Mookajjiya Kanasugalu."

 Library

-In close proximity to the museum is the library.
-Open hall where Karanth is reported to have done much of his writing via the twisting staircase that is now strengthened.
-The library offers a good collection in addition to the distinctive musty aroma of ancient volumes.
+In close proximity to the museum is the library, including the open hall where Karanth is reported to have done much of his writing via the twisting staircase that is now strengthened.
+The library offers a good collection in addition to its ancient volumes.